 204 - Grammar and ConversationConversation, vocabulary and idiom building, grammar review.
 Prerequisite: SPAN 105, SPAN 110, or placement.

 205 - Intermediate French IIDevelopment of fluency and accuracy in oral and written expression, through reading and listening comprehension.
 Prerequisite: FREN 204 or placement.

 205 - Intermediate ReviewContinuing oral review and practice of the basic structures of Spanish.
 Develops pronunciation, listening comprehension, speaking, reading, and writing.
 Prerequisite: SPAN 204 or placement.

 210 - Intermediate Writing ReviewAllows students to develop their writing skills and to review some aspects of French grammar, through weekly compositions based on written texts or video material.
-May be taken four times.
-Counts toward the French major only once.
+May be taken for up to 4 SH in any combination.

 210 - Practical SpanishAfter the first-year language requirement, students have the opportunity through this course to develop their Spanish in a practical way.
 This includes working on understanding and using Internet sites for reading skills, the use of film and television broadcasts for listening-comprehension and cultural learning, and a major project looking at Hispanic culture in a special area of personal interest.
 Prerequisite: SPAN 105, SPAN 110, or placement.

 216 - Intermediate ConversationDiscussions on issues of French/Francophone civilization and culture, through video watching, conversation and reading, with an emphasis on developing oral comprehension skills.
 Prerequisite: FREN 204.

 216 - Oral Expression & ConversationEmphasis on a variety of activities developing oral expression, as well as listening comprehension.
 Prerequisite: SPAN 205 or placement.